Ed-Fi-Alliance-OSS/ed-fi-alliance-oss.github.io/odsApi_versioned_docs/version-7.3/client-developers-guide/cursor-paging.md

 strategies. :::

-:::info The `totalCount` query string parameter is not supported with cursor paging (using `pageToken`).
+:::info The `totalCount` query string parameter is not supported with cursor paging (i.e. when using using `pageToken`).
 If you need to get a total count before processing, perform this using an initial request as follows:

 ```http
 GET /ed-fi/students?totalCount=true&limit=0